iotaledger/iota.go/README.md

 package main

 import (
-    "github.com/iotaledger/giota"
-    "github.com/iotaledger/iota.go/signing"
+	"fmt"
+	"github.com/iotaledger/iota.go/address"
+	. "github.com/iotaledger/iota.go/api"
 	"github.com/iotaledger/iota.go/bundle"
+	. "github.com/iotaledger/iota.go/consts"
+	"github.com/iotaledger/iota.go/pow"
 	"github.com/iotaledger/iota.go/trinary"
-    "github.com/iotaledger/iota.go/pow"
-    "fmt"
 )

 var endpoint = "<node-url>"

 // must be 81 trytes long and truly random var seed = trinary.Trytes("AAAA....")
-var securityLevel = signing.SecurityLevelMedium

 // difficulty of the proof of work required to attach a transaction on the tangle const mwm = 14

 // how many milestones back to start the random walk from const depth = 3

-// can be 90 trytes long (with checksum) const recipientAddrRaw = "BBBB....."
+// can be 90 trytes long (with checksum) const recipientAddress = "BBBB....."

-// use real error handling in your code instead of must() func must(err error) {
-	if err != nil {
-		panic(err)
-	}
-}

 func main() {

+	// get the best available PoW implementation
+	_, powFunc := pow.GetBestPoW()

 	// create a new API instance
-	api := giota.NewAPI(endpoint, nil)

-	// convert the recipient address to a signing.Address.
-	// if the input string contains a checksum it is validated and an error
-	// is returned if it is not valid. recipientAddr, err := signing.NewAddressHashFromTrytes(recipientAddrRaw)
+	api, err := ComposeAPI(HttpClientSettings{
+		URI: endpoint,
+		// (!) if no PoWFunc is supplied, then the connected node is requested to do PoW for us
+		// via the AttachToTangle() API call.
+		LocalPowFunc: powFunc,
+	})
 	must(err)

+	// create a transfer to the given recipient address
-	transfers := bundle.Transfers{
+	// optionally define a message and tag transfers := bundle.Transfers{
 		{
-		    Address: recipientAddr,
+			Address: recipientAddress,
-		    Value: 1000, // deposit 1000 iota, 1 Ki
-		    Tag: "", // optional tag
-		    Message: "", // optional message in trytes
+			Value:   80,
 		},
 	}

-	// it is the library's user job to query and obtain valid inputs for the bundle.
-	// this can be achieved by storing the seed's address states somewhere within the
-	// application which uses the seed.

-	// in this example we assume that the first address of our seed has
-	// 5000 iotas, thereby enough funds for the transfer inputs := signing.Addresses{
+	// create inputs for the transfer
+	inputs := []Address{
 		{
-		    Seed: seed,
+			Address:  "CCCCC....",
-		    Security: securityLevel,
+			Security: SecurityLevelMedium,
-		    Index: 0, // the index is optional as it isn't needed to construct the bundle },
+			KeyIndex: 0,
+			Balance:  100,
+		},
 	}

-	// since in IOTA inputs must be spent completely, we need to send the remainder (4000 iotas)
-	// to our next address. in this example this would simply be the address at the next
-	// index which is 1 (we used address at index 0 for as input). remainderAddr, err := signing.NewAddressHash(signing.Address{seed, 1, securityLevel})
+	// create an address for the remainder.
+	// in this case we will have 20 iotas as the remainder, since we spend 100 from our input
+	// address and only send 80 to the recipient. remainderAddress, err := address.GenerateAddress(seed, 2, SecurityLevelMedium)
 	must(err)

+	// we don't need to set the security level or timestamp in the options because we supply
+	// the input and remainder addresses.
+	prepTransferOpts := PrepareTransfersOptions{Inputs: inputs, RemainderAddress: &remainderAddress}

-	// prepares the transfers by creating a bundle with the given output transaction (made from the transfer objects)
+	// prepare the transfer by creating a bundle with the given transfers and inputs.
-	// and input transactions from the given address inputs. in case not the entire input is spent to the
-	// defined transfers, the remainder is sent to the given remainder address.
-	// It also automatically checks whether the given input addresses have enough funds for the transfer. bndl, err := api.PrepareTransfers(seed, transfers, inputs, remainderAddr, securityLevel) must(err)
+	// the result are trytes ready for PoW. trytes, err := api.PrepareTransfers(seed, transfers, prepTransferOpts)

-	// at this point it is good practice to check whether the destination address was already spent from spentStates, err := api.WereAddressesSpentFrom(recipientAddr)
 	must(err)

+	// you can decrease your chance of sending to a spent address by checking the address before
+	// broadcasting your bundle.
+	spent, err := api.WereAddressesSpentFrom(transfers[0].Address)
+	must(err)

-	if spentStates[0] == true {
+	if spent[0] {
-		fmt.Println("aborting, recipient address is already spent from") return
+		fmt.Println("recipient address is spent from, aborting transfer") return
 	}

-	// at this point the bundle contains input and output transactions and is signed.
+	// at this point the bundle trytes are signed.
-	// now we need to first select two tips to approve and then do the proof of work.
+	// now we need to:
-	// we can do this in one call with SendTrytes() which does:
-	// 1. select two tips (you can optionally provide a reference)
+	// 1. select two tips
-	// 2. create an attachToTangleRequest to the remote node or do PoW locally if powFunc is supplied
+	// 2. do proof-of-work
-	// 3. broadcast the bundle to the network
+	// 3. broadcast the bundle
-	// 4. a storeTransaction call to the connected node _, powFunc := pow.GetBestPoW()
+	// 4. store the bundle
-	bndl, err = api.SendTrytes(3, bndl, 14, powFunc)
+	// SendTrytes() conveniently does the steps above for us. bndl, err := api.SendTrytes(trytes, depth, mwm)
 	must(err)

-	fmt.Println("attached bundle with tail hash",  bundle.TailTransactionHash(bndl), "to the tangle") }
+	fmt.Println("broadcasted bundle with tail tx hash: ", bundle.TailTransactionHash(bndl))
+}

+func must(err error) {
+	if err != nil {
+		panic(err)
+	}
+}

 ```

-## PoW
+## Native code and PoW
 If the library is compiled with CGO enabled, certain functions such as Curl's transform() will
 run native C code for increased speed.

-Check the PoW files under the `pow` directory to see which
-build flags must be enabled for which PoW function.
+Certain PoW implementations are enabled if the correct flags are passed while compiling your program:
+* `pow_avx` for AVX based PoW
+* `pow_sse` for SSE based PoW
+* `pow_c128` for C int128 based using PoW
+* `pow_arm_c128` for ARM64 int128 C based PoW
+* `pow_c` for C based PoW

+PoW implementation in Go is always available.

 ## Contributing